Merkel urges halt to Turkey's military incursion in Syria | DW | 13.10.2019

-German Chancellor Angela Merkel has called for an immediate cessation of fighting in Syria.
-Clashes between Turkish and Kurdish fighters allowed some 785 individuals affiliated with IS to flee a guarded camp.
+Chancellor Angela Merkel has called for an immediate cessation of fighting in Syria.
+Clashes between Turkish and Kurdish fighters allowed some 785 "Islamic State"-affiliated individuals to flee a guarded camp.

-German Chancellor Angela Merkel on Sunday urged Ankara to end its actions against the Kurds.
+German Chancellor Angela Merkel has urged Ankara to end its actions against Kurds in northern Syria.

-In a phone conversation with Turkish President Recep Tayyip Erdogan, Merkel called for "an immediate end to the military operation," a spokeswoman for the chancellor said.
+In a phone conversation with Turkish President Recep Tayyip Erdogan on Sunday, Merkel called for "an immediate end to the military operation," a spokeswoman for the chancellor said.

-She added that it "threatens to displace large sections of the population, destabilize the region, and restore IS."
+She added that it "threatens to displace large sections of the population, destabilize the region, and restore IS," referring to the "Islamic State."

 Turkey: Arms embargo 'will strengthen us'